Abibubble/ms3-the-bar-blade/README.md

 5. When adding a cocktail, the ingredients add as expected, but if there's more than one additional ingredient, the ingredients won't remove properly.
     * I used `console.log()` to ensure I was referencing the correct elements.
     * I discovered that the counter variable wasn't being referenced correctly from the `elRemove` variable.
-    * I created a new variable to find the counter for the clicked remove button.
+    * I created a new variable to find the counter for the clicked remove button, and used that to reference.
-    *
+    * I then used Google DevTools to inspect my code and discovered that the remove button was being given a number from the counter that was one too high for the element it was meant to be referencing.
+    * I changed it to `let thisRemoveButton = removeButton.replaceAll("*", counter-1);` which fixed this bug.

 ### Known Bugs
 * ANY BUGS LEFT IN THE CODE AFTER FINAL DEPLOYMENT, FOR FIXING IN FUTURE RELEASES